 New York City law doesn’t allow RVs to park in city spaces for more than 24 hours.
 While this law seems relaxed, we don’t recommend it.
 Area residents don’t appreciate it and you leave yourself at risk for crime.
 You don't want to get towed in NYC, it's expensive, complicated, and downright frustrating to deal with in a city that large.

 Again, since your RV meets the requirements that make it a commercial vehicle to the city of New York, these guides are key to understanding the regulations that guide such vehicles when traveling around the city.

-What to Know About RV Parks in and Around New York City
+RV Parks in and Around New York City

 Choose an RV park located right outside the heart of the city.
 That way you stay out of all the messy traffic, are in a more secure environment, don’t have to dry camp, and are still only a few minutes from most sightseeing destinations.